 For example, let’s consider what happened with grey wolves in the United States.
 Before they went locally extinct, wolves kept prey populations (e.g., deer, moose, elk) in check, but their disappearance created a ripple effect.
 Prey populations exploded, which wiped out many plants, which threatened bird populations, and when bird populations reduced, insect populations increased.
 Do you see how the removal of one species creates a domino effect throughout an entire ecosystem?

 Another key service that is hit when a species goes extinct is pollination.
 As you know, 75% of plants and crops are pollinated by bees, birds, and insects.
 However, the numbers of pollinators in many countries, particularly bees, are declining rapidly.
+The complete wipeout of such pollinators threatens many plants.
+For instance, over 200 plant species depend on flying foxes for pollination, and these plants produce over 400 different products, many of which are valuable to humans.

 Similarly, many birds and animals also pollinate seeds when they move from one area to another.
 When frugivores and herbivores go extinct, plants and trees suffer, as they no longer have pollinators to spread their seeds; they too are then threatened by extinction.